jobymathew/Building_number_detection/README.md

 ```

 2. Finding the contours: The image will have a lot of noise contours along with our digits as we find the
 contours of the preprocessed image.
 However, we only need the contours of the digits.
-They were removed by defining very specific criterias.
+The noise was removed by defining very specific criterias.

 ## Accuracy of the model